pradipta21/REST-Client-Management-Tool/README.md

 2. Support multi-environment execution of APIs.
 3. Support runtime parameter for the APIs.
 4. Provide searching capabilities for the existing APIs.
-5. Handling the API operations promatically from the tool itself.
+5. Handling the API operations programatically from the tool itself.

 # Installation
 ## Clone